ChunMinChang/fennec-fxos-tv/README.md

     - Presentation API now can't know what services the devices provide before building connection
   - Add a small icon to video tag when there is compatible device nearby
   - Survey how to show submenu in prompt.js
+  - Error: __The operation failed for an operation-specific reason__ occur when _startConnection_ is called!
+  - Consider a better way to use PresentationManager
+    - PresentationDeviceManager
+    - PresentationConnectionManager
+    - the PresentationConnectionManager now will be returned by _PresentationManager.getConnectionManager()_.
+It's not intuitive!
+      The reason is that we need to get member variable _connectionManager_ , which is initialized to _null_, after _PresentationManager.init()_.
+      If we just use __return { .. connectionManager : connectionManager ...}__
+      in PresentationManager, we will get _null_.
+      If _PresentationManager_ has no private variable,
+      we can just use __PresentationManager.prototype__ way to rewrite _PresentationManager_ and keep exposing the object reference
+      of _PresentationManager.connectionManager_ outside!